Flag of Belize: History

 From 1950 onward, an unofficial national flag was in use.
 It was blue, with the coat of arms on a white disc in the centre (sometimes a blank white circle was used as the coat of arms because it was difficult to draw).

 In 1981, Belize gained its independence and a competition was held to design a national flag for the country.
 The winning submission consisted of the unofficial national flag used by the People's United Party with a red border added to all four sides.
 This was changed to a red border on just the top and bottom before the design was officially adopted.
 The winning design, which was also known as the "Flag of Unity" was made by two government officials: Everal Waight, Public Secretary, and Inez Sanchez, Chief Education Officer.

+A tattered, but mostly intact Belize flag was found by police officers in the ruins of the World Trade Center in the aftermath of the September 11th attacks.
+The flag was brought to the Embassy of Belize and subsequently returned home to Belize at the request of Prime Minister Said Musa.
+The flag currently is housed in the Museum of Belize.
+Belize lost a single citizen in the attacks – Alva Jeffries Sanchez, who was working on the 96th floor of the North Tower when it was impacted by Flight 11.

 There were no standardised specifications for the flag of Belize until 2019.
 The hue of the flag's colours, proportions, the shading of the two men, and other elements often varied.
 In 2019, the National Celebrations Commission started a standardisation process of the flag with consent from both the PUP and the UDP.
 They planned to have the standardised flags be hoisted on 1 September 2019, the National Flag Day of Belize.
 There are plans to formalise the standardisation through national legislation.